-All announcements in respect of listed companies must be made in accordance with the requirements of the Listing Rules.
-All announcements in respect of unlisted offeree companies must be published as a paid announcement in at least one leading English language newspaper and one leading Chinese language newspaper published daily and circulating generally in Hong Kong.
+All documents in respect of listed companies must be published in accordance with the requirements of the Listing Rules.
 All documents published in respect of unlisted offeree companies must be delivered to the Executive in electronic form for publication on the SFC's website.